 Greece Job Interview Tips

-Do not misjudge the impact a job in Greece can have on the result of your adventure!
-For example, you will experience the different immigration rules and practices, job application procedures, the selection trends and the management culture.
+Do not misjudge the impact jobs in Greece can have on the result of your adventure!
+For example, you will experience the different immigration rules and practices, job application procedures, selection trends and the management culture.

 You should exercise a high level of security awareness and monitor local news broadcasts and consular messages.
 Making local contacts quickly and seeking support from other expatriates will greatly increase your comfort and safety.

 The Greece job interview is a time of mutual assessment.
 Be ready for three to six job interviews.
 Most Greeks speak English at an acceptable level.

 Prepare yourself for the Greece job interview.
 Before an interview find out information about the company you want to work for.
 Also, practice your few-sentence "speech" about who you are and what you do.
 Do not whine.
 Do not talk about being jobless.
 Do not dump on your former employer.
 Be positive.

 On the initial interview, bring with you documents like letters of reference and photocopies of academic certificates.
 It is also advisable to have handwritten references from former bosses, coworkers, or professors that positively attest to your qualifications and work ethic.
 An extra CV can be handy too.
 You will never get a second chance to make a first impression!